High School Video Contest

 - 1st Place: $1,000 split evenly between you and your school

 - 2nd Place: $500 split evenly between you and your school

 Each Entrant must comply with all the terms and conditions of the official rules (the “Rules”) contained herein.
-By participating in the Contest, each Entrant fully and unconditionally agrees to be bound by and accepts the terms and conditions of these Rules and the decisions of the AASM and its judges (including, without limitation, the selection of finalists and winners, and the awarding of prizes), which are final and binding in all respects.
+By participating in the Contest, each Entrant fully and unconditionally agrees to be bound by and accepts the terms and conditions of these Rules and the decisions of the AASM and its Judges (including, without limitation, the selection of finalists and winners, and the awarding of prizes), which are final and binding in all respects.

 Video Submissions must NOT:

 - By submitting an entry, you grant to the AASM and its affiliated companies the right, except where prohibited by law, to use your name, likeness, picture, voice, biographical information, submission/entry and written or oral statements, for advertising and promotional purposes in promoting or publicizing the Contest, the AASM and its mission and services, without compensation unless required by law.
-You shall have no right of approval, no claim to compensation, and no claim (including, without limitation, claims based on invasion of privacy, defamation, rights of integrity or attribution, or right of publicity) arising out of any use, blurring, alteration, or use in composite form of your name, picture, likeness, address (city and state), e-mail address, biographical information, or entry.
+You shall have no right of approval, no claim to compensation, and no claim (including, without limitation, claims based on invasion of privacy, defamation, rights of integrity or attribution, or right of publicity) arising out of any use, alteration, or use in composite form of your name, picture, likeness, address (city and state only), biographical information, or entry.

 - The rights granted herein shall extend to the AASM and its affiliated companies and agents with respect to all entrants in the Contest, including the entrant who is selected as the grand prize winner and those entrants who are not selected.
 The AASM is under no obligation to use the winning entries or any other entry for any purpose.

 - All claims arising out of or relating to these Rules will be governed by Illinois law and will be litigated exclusively in the federal or state courts of DuPage County, Illinois.